 If you have any other social media accounts, you should brand your various business accounts similarly.

 Most simply, this means setting your profile picture to the same image across all social platforms.
 Typically, businesses use their logo as their profile picture to help build brand recognition and loyalty.

 This can also include making sure any headers and cover photos (think Facebook, Twitter, YouTube) have a visual relationship to each other.

-(Note: You should still pay attention to optimum image sizes for each platform, to ensure the image looks its best.
+Note: You should still pay attention to optimum image sizes for each platform, to ensure the image looks its best.
 This might involve re-sizing your profile image and cover photo.

 In more sophisticated terms, social media branding across platforms can involve using a consistent use of colors, filters, fonts, and other visual elements.

 Strong branding across social platforms does wonders for increasing your brand recognition.
 In turn, that makes it much more likely for followers on another platform to follow your Facebook Page.